microsoft/ace-ux-components/documentation/Components.md

 The elements directory contains every basic AdaptiveCards UI elements that are available at the version we're currently using.
 There's `TextBlock`, `Container`, `ActionSubmit`, just to name a few.
 For more details on those elements, please refer to the [AdaptiveCards documentation](https://adaptivecards.io/explorer/AdaptiveCard.html) for the full list of elements available.

 If a property of an element or an entire element is missing in this library, please double check the version where that property and/or element has been introduced in AdaptiveCards.
-If it's available in the version we're currently using, feel free to contribute to this component library or reach out to the [MyHub Viva connections crew](mailto:myhubvivaconnectioncrew@service.microsoft.com)
+If it's available in the version we're currently using, feel free to contribute to this component library or reach out to the [ACE UX Components crew](mailto:aceuxcomponentscrew@microsoft.com)

-## Figma file

-For a reference, please check out the [Figma file](https://www.figma.com/file/LlG8OgGsTtC6BHZcwJg7eA/%F0%9F%90%B1%E2%80%8D%F0%9F%8F%8D-MyHub_Mobile_Toolkit?node-id=18767%3A28979) for the different components.

 ## Components